guppybot/tools/README.md

     (API ID + secret token).
 2. Next, run `sudo guppyctl auth` to authenticate with the guppybot.org API server.
-3. Finally, run `sudo guppyctl register` to register your local machine as an automated worker for running tasks.
+3. Finally, run `sudo guppyctl register` to register your local machine with the registry (https://guppybot.org).
+Your machine will then be registered as an automated worker that is eligible to run tasks.
+Initially however, your machine is not subscribed to any source of tasks, so your machine will not run tasks until you specifically subscribe to a task source.

 ## Optional configuration